vc2004/pml_course_project/pml_prediction.md

 # Random Forest

-The random forest is the tried as the first algorithm.
-The result is shown as below, the error rate on training data is 99.74%.
+The random forest is tried as the first algorithm.
+The result is shown as below, the error rate on training data is 99.7% and the Out of Sample Error is 0.3%.

 ```r